clockwise-software/clockwise-software.github.io/materials.md

 ### Client Meeting Prep

-Look over the [Industry need/challenge](https://github.com/clockwise-software/base-environment#industry-challenge) and brainstorm in your group what you can do and how you can extend this base environment.
+Look over the [Industry need/challenge](https://github.com/clockwise-software/base-environment#industry-challenge), rewatch the video for Trihydro context and brainstorm in your group what you can do and how you can extend this base environment.
 What question do you have for the client?

+{% include googleDrivePlayer.html id=1fHeEeSvXO7o7ZPlEQg4Psh1c0t40Xfej/preview %}

 ### Planning
 You should create / plan tasks using the github project area (e.g.,https://github.com/clockwise-software/{teamname}/projects/)